expo/fyi/prebuild-without-npm-access.md

 `npx create-expo-module` downloads a template in a similar way and thus may not work without direct NPM access.
 You can specify a template as a folder path to avoid needing to download it.

 1. Download the folder contents of expo-modules-template (e.g., https://github.com/expo/expo/tree/sdk-50/packages/expo-module-template, except replace "sdk-50" with your desired SDK version).
-2. Pass the path to the command, e.g., `npx create-expo-app --source ./expo/packages/expo-module-template`.
+2. Pass the path to the command, e.g., `npx create-expo-module --source ./expo/packages/expo-module-template`.